ardalis/RefactoringKataAttempts2024/ExpenseReport/README.md

 ## Starting with Tests and a Console Runner

-1. Updating project to net8
+1. Updating projects to net8
-2.
+2. Adding Program Main to run the report and view results
+3. Adding 3 initial sample expenses showing all 3 expense types and a dinner over limit

 ## Credits and License